Frequently Asked Questions

 If the area that you are filling is deeper than about 1/4 inch, you should fill in layers of about 1/4 inch and let the putty dry overnight before applying the next layer.
 On deep fills that are done all at one time, the water putty at the bottom of the fill will remain quite damp for many days, since all the moisture that is deep in the patch has to work its way through the dried putty that is exposed to the air.

-If you cannot discover how a patch is getting damp, and paint continues to peel from it, sometimes the patch can be sealed using a thin coating of “Gorilla Glue,” shellac, or an exterior polyurethane, and then painting over that.
+If you cannot discover how a patch is getting damp, and paint continues to peel from it, sometimes the patch can be sealed using a thin coating of clear glue suitable for indoor/outdoor use, shellac, or an exterior polyurethane, and then painting over that.

 No, you should not use Durham’s on deck or porch floors.
 Durham’s is not waterproof and will absorb moisture from between boards and underneath the deck or porch.
 Durham’s can crack or break loose when the floor flexes and it must not be used in structural, or weight-bearing, applications.